 - The award winner will be acknowledged at the General Meeting of the Rencontre Assyriologique Internationale (RAI).

-- The dissertation award program is open to IAA and non-IAA members from any country.
+- The dissertation award program is open to IAA members from any country.
 There is no age limit.
+Applicants can apply only once.

 - The IAA board will select one if its members who will be in charge of the organization of the prize for a three year term.
 The submitted dissertations will first be evaluated by a committee consisting of all the board members.
 If a candidate’s PhD supervisor is a member of the board, such member(s) will recuse themselves from the review of that candidate’s dissertation.
 Every dissertation will be reviewed by three board members, who will each submit a report to the full board no later than April 1.